Many misinformation within flat-Earth communities is present only because of their lack of understanding on how forces

 - These forces can be added together, resulting in what we call the ‘resultant’.
 The object will move according to the magnitude and direction of the resultant.

 - Forces can cancel each other out and results in a zero resultant.
 But it does not mean these forces don’t exist.

 - An insignificant force can be omitted in a calculation for simplification.
 But it doesn’t mean the force does not exist.

 - A force might have the opposite direction from the resultant.
 But it doesn’t mean the force does not exist.

 - “Helium balloon move upward.
 So, gravity does not exist.”

 - “Satellites are not falling to the Earth.
-So, gravity doesn’t exist.”
+So, gravity does not exist.”

 - “A feather can fly away because of wind.
-So, gravity doesn’t exist.”
+So, gravity does not exist.”

-Many more similar misconceptions can be found within the flat-Earth community and can be quickly answered using this basic knowledge of physics.
+Other similar misinformation can be found within the flat-Earth community and can be quickly answered using this basic knowledge of physics.

 - Euclidean vector – Wikipedia